White Paper |

 Despite what some believe, the public cloud is the most secure type of cloud infrastructure available.

-Private clouds can’t keep up with the Microsofts of the world, for example, that have more than $72 billion at their disposal to invest in the cybersecurity of their public cloud.
+Private clouds can’t keep up with the Microsofts and Amazons of the world, for example, that have more than $72 billion at their disposal to invest in the cybersecurity of their public cloud.

 Public clouds staff dozens of security engineers who deploy daily oversight and maintenance of the cloud’s security policies and controls.
 They also renew security certifications quarterly, while most private clouds only have the capacity to keep up with annual renewal requirements.